zeekay/requisite/README.md

 ```

 #### Examples
-Bundle a javascript file and all it's dependencies.
+Bundle a javascript file and all it's dependencies:
 ```
 $ requisite module.js -o bundle.js
 ```

-Create several bundles, appending `.bundle.js` to each entry module's name.
+Create several bundles, appending `.bundle.js` to each entry module's name:
 ```
 $ requisite *.js -o {}.bundle.js
 ```

-Create a single shared bundle and individual bundles for each page containing
+Create a single shared bundle (to leverage caching in browser) and individual
-just the additional modules necessary for each.
+bundles for each page containing just the additional modules necessary for each:
 ```
 $ requisite --dedupe main.js page1.js page2.js -o {}.bundle.js
 ```